nicofilizzola/PIMA-1-2022/src/app/models/gcal-response/README.md

-# Google Calendar API Response Models
+# Google GcalCalendar API Response Models

-This folder contains the response models for all Google Calendar API requests
+This folder contains the response models for all Google GcalCalendar API requests

 ## Naming convention